stefanlindblad/schemeMate/README.md

 * </> <=/>= - lesser / greater equal then
 * and / or / not - logic operators

+### Implemented type check functions:
+* int? - All parameters int type?
+* string? - All parameters string type?
+* zero? - All parameters 0?
+* pos? - All parameters positive?
+* neg? - All parameters negative?

 ### Most important Limitations:
 * No garbage collection currently
 * Only supports integers